Lanaioli means commitment to Environmental Sustainability

 Advantages of Regenerated Cashmere

-This process allows a significant saving of water, electricity, fuel for transport, carbon dioxide emissions into the air, making the production of Cashmere decidedly sustainable and eco-friendly.
+This process allows a significant saving of water, electricity, fuel for transport, and carbon dioxide emissions into the air, making the production of Cashmere decidedly sustainable and eco-friendly.